Empire-style ornamentation

 The Empire style, a propaganda style

-At the end of the 18th century, Ancient Rome was celebrated both for its political grandeur and for what could be considered the apogee of aesthetics and its canons of ideal beauty. the apogee of aesthetics and its canons of ideal beauty.
-It was Napoleon I (1804-1815) who, in his need to establish the newly-formed monarchy, gave birth to this severe, imposing style, in which furniture was embellished with antique symbols applied in gilded bronze.
+At the end of the 18th century, Ancient Rome was celebrated both for its political grandeur and for what could be considered the apogee of aesthetics and its canons of ideal beauty.
+It was Napoleon I (1804-1815) who, out of a need to establish the new monarchy, gave birth to this severe, imposing style, where furniture was enhanced by antique symbols applied in gilded bronze.
 The Empire style by blending noble materials and antique emblems, quite simply put art at the service of power.

 Interior furnishings